 $ManagedAccount = Read-Host "Enter the Managed account in Domain\User Format:" #Get new Password for the managed account $Password = Read-Host "Enter new password for managed account" -AsSecureString #Change the password for the managed account Set-SPManagedAccount -Identity $ManagedAccount -ExistingPassword $Password -UseExistingPassword $true

-If you get access denied error on changing password of managed account in SharePoint 2013 or in SharePoint 2013, one possible reason could be: “User cannot change password” settings.
+If you get access denied error on changing the password of a managed account in SharePoint 2013 or SharePoint 2016, one possible reason could be: “User cannot change password” settings.